Watch TV Online

+When a frozen body is identified as missing teen Katie Pine, Detective John Cardinal is brought back onto her case.

-Tonight at 8/7C on CTV
+All New Tonight at 10/9C on CTV

-Gordon and Bullock trail a Jerome fanatic who is plotting to bring his idol back to life.

-Tensions rise between Lucifer and Chloe as they investigate the murder of two victims, who happen to be Lucifer's old flames.
+The D.A.’s office continues to build their case against Annalise, as the Keating 4 try to cope with Wes' death.

-Tuesday at 9/8C on CTV
+Wednesdays at 8/9C on CTV Two

-In the past, Rebecca forgets Jack's birthday, as the arrival of their triplets quickly approaches.

 Use of this Website assumes Acceptance of Terms and Conditions and Privacy Policy.